 Automated Wake-up Calls can be set up upon request by calling the front desk.
 Or, dial “73050” on your room phone and follow the prompts.

 Wireless Internet is available throughout the Gateway Inn buildings.
-The password is usually written on the back of your key card.
 If you have any questions or require assistance, please contact the Guest Services Desk.
-Please note this is a public connection over a commercial internet service provider, and you should maintain proper OPSEC.
+Please note this is a public connection over a commercial internet service provider and you should always maintain proper OPSEC.

-Pack & Play are available for TLF guests.
-If one is not readily available in your TLF, please contact housekeeping or the front desk to have one delivered to your quarters
+Pack & Plays are available for our TLF guests.
+If a pack & play is not readily available in your room, please contact housekeeping or the front desk to have one delivered to you.

-Mini-Bars are located in all DV Suites, stocked with popular with resale items.
+Mini-Bars are located in all DV Suites and are stocked with popular resale items.
 Please pay for these items using the pre-printed inventory envelope in your room by check or cash.
-These charges may also be paid as part of your checkout total.
+If preferred, please ask the guest services representative to add these items to your room folio.

-An iron and ironing board are provided in each room for your convenience.
+Irons and ironing boards are provided in each room for your convenience.
 Please do not leave the iron plugged in or unattended.
 If using the steam feature on the iron, please empty all water out of the iron after each use.

 Fans are placed in every room for guests to use.

 Lodging is unable to provide space heaters in our rooms.
 Please contact the front desk with any heating issues you may encounter.

 Room Safes are located in every unit.
 To operate the safe follow these instructions:

 IMPORTANT: Please leave the safe open when checking out.